telerik/blazor-docs/components/grid/columns/bound.md

 * The Grid uses `Activator.CreateInstance<TItem>();` to generate a new item when an Insert action is invoked, so the Model should have a Parameterless constructor defined.
 A workaround might be [invoking Insert through the grid state]({%slug grid-state%}#initiate-editing-or-inserting-of-an-item) and creating the object with your own code.

+* The `Data` collection of the grid must contain instances of only one model type.
+You cannot bind the grid to a base class and populate its data with instances of inherited classes (neither one, nor more than one type) - extra fields from such inherited classes may not work or may even throw exceptions because the grid will not know about them when its `Data` collection is of the base class type.

 >tip You can optimize database queries in two ways:
 >